Khan/live-editor/README.md

 At this point you can make a fresh build, using [Gulp](http://gulpjs.com/):

     gulp
+    # Or if not installed globally:
+    node_modules/gulp/bin/gulp.js

 If you have an issue with "this.merge" is undefined, then rm-rf the handlebars that's inside node_modules/gulp.

+## Testing

+The tests are in the `/tests` folder.
+They use Mocha/Chai/Sinon.
+Gulp typically runs the tests when relevant files change, but you can explicitly run the tests with:

+    node_modules/gulp/bin/gulp.js test

+Please add tests whenever possible for any change that you make or propose.

 ## How you can help